-You already know Microserve is Western Canada’s go-to IT support firm for everything from managed IT services and IT procurement to audio visual and cloud services.
-And while personal cybersecurity isn’t really our thing, we know the kinds of headlines you’ve been reading lately.
+You already know Microserve is Canada’s go-to IT support firm for everything from managed IT services and IT procurement to audio visual and cloud services.
+And we know the kinds of headlines you’ve been reading lately.
 With that in mind, we’d like to offer some relevant personal cybersecurity tips.

-For anyone who’s been completely checked out in the last twelve months, consumers have faced multiple online security challenges.
+For anyone who’s been completely checked out in the last twelve months, consumers have faced multiple cybersecurity challenges.